 Season-long grazing and/or excessive utilization can be very detrimental to this site.
 This type of management leads to reduced vigor of the bunchgrasses.
 With reduced vigor, recruitment of these species declines.
-As these species decline, the plant community becomes susceptible to an increase in Wyoming big sagebrush and noxious and invasive plants.
+As these species decline, the plant community becomes susceptible to increase in Wyoming big sagebrush and noxious and invasive plants.

 Continued improper grazing management influences fire frequency by increasing fine fuels.
-As cheatgrass and/or medusahead increases and becomes co-dominant with Sandberg bluegrass and other annuals, fires become more frequent.
+As cheatgrass and/or medusahead increase and become co-dominant with Sandberg bluegrass and other annuals, fires become more frequent.

 Proper grazing management that addresses frequency, duration, and intensity of grazing can also keep fine fuels from developing, thereby reducing fire frequency.
 This can lead to gradual increases in Wyoming big sagebrush.
 A planned grazing system can be developed to intentionally accumulate fine fuels in preparation for a prescribed burn.
-Any brush management should be carefully planned, as a reduction in shrubs without a suitable understory of perennial grasses can increase cheatgrass and/or medusahead which will lead to more frequent fire intervals and the loss of valuable wildlife habitat.
-The specific understory species on this site do not respond well to prescribed burns.
+Any brush management should be carefully planned, as a reduction in shrubs without a suitable understory of perennial grasses can increase cheatgrass and/or medusahead which will lead to more frequent fire intervals and the resulting loss of valuable wildlife habitat.